 It’s an approach that is hugely demanding personally and professionally but - and we don’t say this very often – it’s the only way.

 For a great speaker on all things related to leadership, school life and doing things the way they should be done and a man very much still on the front line of school life, the only way is Vic.

-- You'll find him in our Leadership and Well-Being topic areas
+- You'll find him in our Leadership and Teaching and Learning topic areas

 - You might also want to consider Dave Whitaker or Julie Rees

 - Ask us for Vic's prices and current availability and for details on how to save money when you book, click here.

 Make a booking, ask a question or just say hello.

 Give us a call on +44 (0)1267 211432, drop us a line at firstname.lastname@example.org or hit the button.